This article discusses the role of HRT, specifically Estrogen, in Healthy Aging. So, does HRT make you look younger?

 Takeaways-Does HRT Make you Look Younger?

-While nothing can turn back the clock, Hormone Replacement Therapy does improve some aspects of aging.
-This includes improving skin’s elasticity and muscle tone.
+While nothing can turn back the clock, Hormone Replacement Therapy does improve some aspects of Aging.

 Kathryn is a Registered Dietitian and a National Board Certified Health and Wellness Coach.
 She is also Certified through the Academy of Nutrition and Dietetics in Weight Management.